 Governing Law.
 This Agreement shall be governed by and construed in accordance with the laws of the State of Texas, the United States, without reference to the choice of law principles thereof.

 Limitations of Liability.
-EXCEPT WITH RESPECT TO LIABILITY ARISING OUT OF THE OBLIGATIONS CONTAINED IN SECTION 10, IN NO EVENT SHALL EITHER PARTY (OR THEIR AFFILIATES) BE LIABLE TO ANY PERSON FOR LOST PROFITS OR ANY FORM OF INDIRECT, SPECIAL, INCIDENTAL, EXEMPLARY, PUNITIVE OR CONSEQUENTIAL DAMAGES OF ANY CHARACTER FROM ANY CAUSES OF ACTION OF ANY KIND WITH RESPECT TO THIS AGREEMENT, WHETHER BASED ON BREACH OF CONTRACT, TORT (INCLUDING NEGLIGENCE) OR OTHERWISE.
+IN NO EVENT SHALL EITHER PARTY (OR THEIR AFFILIATES) BE LIABLE TO ANY PERSON FOR LOST PROFITS OR ANY FORM OF INDIRECT, SPECIAL, INCIDENTAL, EXEMPLARY, PUNITIVE OR CONSEQUENTIAL DAMAGES OF ANY CHARACTER FROM ANY CAUSES OF ACTION OF ANY KIND WITH RESPECT TO THIS AGREEMENT, WHETHER BASED ON BREACH OF CONTRACT, TORT (INCLUDING NEGLIGENCE) OR OTHERWISE.

 Counterparts.
 This Agreement may be executed simultaneously in counterparts, each of which shall be deemed an original and all of which together shall constitutes one and the same instrument.
 Transmission by telecopy of an executed counterpart of this Agreement shall be deemed to constitute due and sufficient delivery of such counterpart.